 The global memory chip market has become concentrated due to the highly commoditized nature of these semiconductors.
 Despite the market consolidation, DRAM and NAND are subject to wide pricing swings as supply and demand ebbs and flows.
 This plays itself out in the business models of memory producers, where the large, fixed cost bases required to produce memory chips in volume can become very profitable during times of rising prices due to high demand and tight supply but also can result in periods of low profitability when more supply is brought online or demand drops.

-Micron Technology's revenue has been declining over the last three years, dropping by 2.13% on average per year.
-This quarter, its revenue declined from $6.64 billion in the same quarter last year to $4.01 billion.
+Micron Technology's revenue has been declining over the last three years, dropping by 1.8% on average per year.
+As you can see below, this was a weaker quarter for the company, with revenue growing from $4.09 billion in the same quarter last year to $4.73 billion.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory